fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-servicerequest-intro.md

         * `period`: optional.
 When empty, it corresponds to occurrence every one day (every day).
         * `periodUnit`: required when `period` is not empty.
 Shall be one of min, h, d, wk, mo, a.

-    See the wiki for examples -> https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/pages/1661665301/Adhering+to+Care+Plans+and+Measurement+Regimes#When-an-Activity-is-Supposed-to-Happen---The-Notion-of-Resolved-Timing
+    See the [wiki](https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/pages/1661665301/Adhering+to+Care+Plans+and+Measurement+Regimes#When-an-Activity-is-Supposed-to-Happen---The-Notion-of-Resolved-Timing) for examples.